Joselyne123/instagram/README.md

 ## By Dukunde Marie Jeanne
 ## Description
-Instagram Clone this have dashborad used by admin and by a user,Instagram,Profile and post images , 29 September 2019
+Instagram Clone this have dashborad used by admin and by a user,Instagram,Profile and post images.

 every user can post any picture by creating and account and view all picture posted those you follower